questaware/microemacs/src/microemacs.md

   *The Commands*
   (The commands may be listed by pressing M-A CR.)
   (All commands can be aborted by pressing ^G)
+	Commands can be invoked from the command line or in a script.
+	Use on the command line can be by for example ESC 7 ESC x backward-line to go back 7 lines (which is the same as ESC 7 <up-arrow>).
+	Use in a script can be preceded by a number or a variable so for example 7 backward-line or
+	%count backward-line

   *Strings in scripts*
   Arguments to commands are strings delimited by white space.